-This calibration test allows to detect some potential failures in the posterior estimation.
-For example, due to the continuous nature of the normalizing flows employed in the Neural Density Estimation (NDE), the posterior estimate can be heavily inaccurate nearby sharp posterior features such as prior edges ( for example: \citet{Reza2024sbi}).
-This leads to an underestimation of the probability density on the near the prior boundaries, such that a probability coverage test would exhibit a mild tendency toward overconfidence.
-First, we do not account for this effect and compute the ECP over the full prior range, for the three configurations (counts, mean masses, and their combination), as shown in \figreff{fig:prob_coverage}, where it appears that $p_\gamma <\gamma$, i.e., the uncertainties are indeed under-estimated.
-We therefore re-compute the same probability coverage for the $\texttt{count\_Nm}$ configuration (combination of counts and mean masses, the most relevant), but restricting the evaluation to fewer points $\widehat{\theta}_{\rm true} \in [\theta_{\min} +\Delta \theta/2, \theta_{\max} - \Delta \theta/2]$, where $\theta_{\min}$ (resp. $\theta_{\max}$) is the lower (resp. upper) bound of the parameter prior, $\Delta \theta$ represents $\sim$ 5$\%$ of the prior size, and we ``mask" posterior samples accordingly by removing samples outside this updated prior range.
+This calibration test allows us to detect some potential failures in the posterior estimation.
+For example, due to the continuous nature of the normalizing flows employed in the neural density estimation (NDE), the posterior estimate can be highly inaccurate near sharp posterior features such as prior edges (for example, \citealt{Reza2024sbi}).
+This leads to an underestimation of the probability density near the prior boundaries such that a probability coverage test would exhibit a mild tendency toward overconfidence.
+First, we do not account for this effect and compute the ECP over the full prior range, for the three configurations (counts, mean masses, and their combination), as shown in Fig. \ref{fig:prob_coverage}, where it appears that $p_\gamma <\gamma$, i.e., the uncertainties are indeed underestimated.
+We therefore recompute the same probability coverage for the $\texttt{count\_Nm}$ configuration (combination of counts and mean masses, the most relevant), but restricting the evaluation to fewer points $\widehat{\theta}_{\rm true} \in [\theta_{\min} +\Delta \theta/2, \theta_{\max} - \Delta \theta/2]$, where $\theta_{\min}$ (respectively, $\theta_{\max}$) is the lower (respectively, upper) bound of the parameter prior, $\Delta \theta$ represents $\sim$ 5$\%$ of the prior size, and we ``mask" posterior samples accordingly by removing samples outside this updated prior range.
 As shown in the left panel of Fig. \ref{fig:coverage_plot_restricted} (for the coverage plot, we consider 1000 pairs $\{\widehat{\theta}_{\mathrm{true}, k}, \widehat{D}_k\}$ with $\widehat{\theta}_{\mathrm{true}, k}$ within the restricted prior region, and posteriors are estimated with 50,000 samples), the resulting calibration curve is closer to identity, emphasizing that this prior problem can be solved by (i) training on a broader prior, (ii) restricting the posterior to a tighter prior range, chosen to match the analysis requirement.

-Additionally, to test not only the marginalized but the joint posterior, we compute an alternative ECP quantity by using the TARP method (Tests of Accuracy with Random Points, \citealt{Lemos2023sbi}), shown in the left panel of Fig. \ref{fig:coverage_plot_restricted}, also close to identity, ensuring a good calibration with respect to this metric.
+Additionally, to test not only the marginalized but also the joint posterior, we compute an alternative ECP quantity by using the TARP method (Tests of Accuracy with Random Points; \citealt{Lemos2023sbi}), shown in the left panel of Fig. \ref{fig:coverage_plot_restricted}, also close to identity, ensuring good calibration with respect to this metric.
 Although they do not guarantee the full validity of the posterior estimation, these tests are effective in detecting potential miscalibration, and all pass successfully here.